albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/accuracy.png" alt="Gilmore" class="center">
 {: refdef}

-As we can see, the modified Hidden Markov Model performed better than logistic regression.
-I used a time window of seven days.
-This mean that this particular model will be able to predict if a big rally within the next 7 days.
+As we can see, the modified Hidden Markov Model performed better than Logistic Regression.
+Using a time window of seven days means that this particular model implementation will be able to predict if a big rally will happen within the next 7 days.

+**Conclusion**

 The results can be useful depending which side you are on.
 I you are an activist like me who organize people to rally for certain cause and advocacy, you would know if there is enough online clamor before a rally occur.